viktor-br/radar-infrastructure/README.md

 # radar-infrastructure

-Repository for radar-demo infrastructur: init project locally and run in docker.
+Repository for running radar-demo: init project locally and run it in docker.

 ## Install radar-demo:
 * Create folder for project and clone current repo: